hans/hans.github.com/_posts/2016-08-16-solving-language.md

 These are three basic properties of Bill the language agent.
 These are three properties that we haven't come anywhere close to solving in a general way.

-(These goals have been recognized in the past, in the course; there's been some [good][7] [recent][8] [work][9] on the specific problems above.
+(These goals have been recognized in the past, of course; there's been some [good][7] [recent][8] [work][9] on the specific problems above.
 But I think these objectives should get much more focus under the utilitarian motivation underlying this post.)